-We’re excited to announce the recipients of the Voter Education Fund.
-King County Elections and Seattle Foundation are providing $435,000 in grants for voter engagement in communities that are historically underrepresented in the democratic process.
+We’re excited to announce that applications are now open for the 2018 Voter Education Fund.
+King County Elections and Seattle Foundation are awarding $460,000 in grants to increase voter engagement in underserved communities.

 Organizations encouraged to apply include, but are not limited to, those serving communities of color, limited-English speaking communities, people with disabilities, low-income youth, veterans, people experiencing homelessness, and people who have been convicted of a felony.

 The U.S. Supreme Court recently heard arguments in a case about Ohio’s voter registration rules.
 Ohio has one of the most aggressive voter purge systems in the country.
 The state strikes voters from its rolls if they miss voting in two elections or fail to return a form confirming their mailing address.
 At issue is whether Ohio’s system violates the National Voting Rights Act, which says states can’t purge registered voters for failing to vote.

 In light of this case, we wanted to explain our process for inactivating a voter’s registration.
 When any correspondence we send to a voter (ballot, letters, ect.) is returned to us as undeliverable, the voter’s registration becomes “inactive.”
 We also inactivate a voter’s registration if we receive information from the US Postal Service that the voter moved out of King County.
 Voters who are inactive will receive a confirmation card sent to every address we have on file for them to see if we can get their most current information.